mderazon/node-deeplink/README.md

 Assuming your server address is `https://cupsapp.com`, you can use the link `https://cupsapp.com/deeplink?url=app://account` so when users will open it the app will open with `app://account` deeplink or the users will be redirected to download the app in case they don't have it.

+**Note on url encoding:** to avoid problems with url parsing libraries, the deep link (`app://...` part) has to be url encoded. *node-deeplink* will decode the url correctly.
+So, in the above example, the link is actually `https://cupsapp.com/deeplink?url=app%3A%2F%2Faccount`

 ### Available options:
 *node-deeplink* currently supports Android and IOS only.

-Options to pass on to node-deeplink are:
+Options to pass on to *node-deeplink* are:
 - `fallback`: **mandatory**.
 A fallback url in case the user is opening the link via an unsupported platform like desktop / windows phone etc.
 - `android_package_name`: **optional**.
 In case you want to support Android deep links, pass your app's package name.
 - `ios_store_link`: **optional**.
 In case you want to support IOS deep links, pass your app's itunes url.
 You can get it [here](from https://linkmaker.itunes.apple.com/us/).

 ### Behaviour
-node-deeplink expects the request to contain a query param `url=...` so that the deeplink mechanism will work.
-If no such query is present then node-deeplink ignores the request and calls `next()` so the request will be handled by the next middleware.
+*node-deeplink* expects the request to contain a query param `url=...` so that the deeplink mechanism will work.
+If no such query is present then *node-deeplink* ignores the request and calls `next()` so the request will be handled by the next middleware.